Pentaflexagon

 pentaflexagon pictures

-At first glance, you may expect the pentaflexagon to be fairly uninteresting, given that it only has 5-fold symmetry.
+At first glance, you may expect the pentaflexagon to be fairly uninteresting compared to other flexagons, given that it only has 5-fold symmetry.
 But there’s actually a surprising range of things you can do with this flexagon, from the simple pocket flex available on all variants to the slot flex and pyramid shuffle on some of the variants with more sides.

 8 sided

-You can do more flexes on this next flexagon.
 Using a series of slot flexes and pyramid shuffles, you can switch from having all 1’s on one side and 2’s on the other to having all 3’s on one side and 4’s on the other.
 It’s a challenging puzzle to figure out how to do this traversal.
+The video above shows how to operate this flexagon.

-To create the flexagon, start by folding 8a onto 4a and 5a onto 3a.
+Click on the following thumbnail to get a large version.
+Print it and cut it out.
+Copy the small numbers on to the back.
+Start by folding 8a onto 4a and 5a onto 3a.
 Next fold 8b on 4b, 5b on 3b and 7b on 6b.
 Continue doing the same with c, d and e - 8 on 4, 5 on 3 and 7 on 6.
 It should end up turning into a pentagon.
 Finish by tucking the final flaps under each other so 7a and 6a are face to face with all 1’s on one side and all 2’s on the other.
 Tape together the edges of the first and last leaves in the strip to complete the flexagon.

 strip for pentaflexagon with 8 sides